-During the scanning, your child will not feel anything but they will hear a rhythmic tapping sound which may become quite loud.
+During the scanning, your child will not feel anything but they will hear a rhythmic tapping sound which can get quite loud.
 This is normal.
 You will both be given headphones or earplugs to protect your ears from the noise.

-Someone trained to do MRI scans (a radiographer or assistant practitioner) will be able to see your child when they are having the scan.
+Someone with special training to do MRI scans (a radiographer or assistant practitioner) will be able to see your child when they are having the scan.
 They will be in the room next door.
 Your child will be given a call button to alert the staff if they need to speak to them during the scan.